-- Candidates allowed the use of word processors are assigned an exam account which can be logged onto from any computer within the school. - Candidates using word processors are accommodated separately from the main examination venue under separate invigilation. - Exam accounts are 'locked down' with no access to the network or internet. - Exam accounts have access only to WordPad, not Microsoft Word. - Candidates are allocated an exam account for the duration of the exam season.
+- Candidates allowed the use of word processors are assigned an exam account which can be logged onto from any computer within the school. - Exam accounts are 'locked down' with no access to the network or internet. - Exam accounts have access only to WordPad, not Microsoft Word. - Candidates are allocated an exam account for the duration of the exam season.
 This will normally be the same account they have used during mock/internal examinations. - Instructions are provided to each candidate with details of their exam account login and password. - At the end of the examination candidates are accompanied by the invigilator to the Examinations Office. - From here the Exams Officer or Assistant will access the exam account and print the candidate's script in the Examinations Office. - The candidate will then number the printed pages of the script and sign each page to confirm this is their work and is complete.